karimbyd10/alx-airbnb-database/database-adv-script/README.md

- this project that explains each query and how to run the scripts
+this project with explanations for these subqueries